Kisumu Rural Constituency

-Kisumu Rural Constituency was a former electoral constituency in Kenya.
+Kisumu Rural Constituency is a former electoral constituency in Kenya.
 It was one of three constituencies of Kisumu District.
 The constituency was established for the 1963 elections.
-The constituency has eight wards, all of which elect councillors for Kisumu County Council.
+The constituency had eight wards, all of which elected councillors for Kisumu County Council.

-The constituency used to be represented by Robert Ouko, a leading politician who was later assassinated.
+The constituency used to be represented by Robert Ouko.
 For the 1988 elections he moved to Kisumu Town Constituency (later split to Kisumu Town West and Kisumu Town East Constituencies).

+Ouko was later assassinated in February 1990.